 “Our lives are continuously impacted by decisions being made,” Elba says.
 “I strive to become an influential force in helping to make decisions that promote the advancement of women from all identities.”

-While an MPH student focusing on International Health, Elba served as president of the International Health Club, a Graduate Student Council representative and a guest lecturer in Public Health classes.
+While an MPH student focusing on Global Health, Elba served as president of the International Health Club, a Graduate Student Council representative and a guest lecturer in Public Health classes.
 She interned in Haiti, attended conferences and a was a National Student Advisory Council member for the American Association for University Women (AAUW) – a community that participates in projects related to gender equity and women’s advancement on campus.

 With interests in equalizing access to education, increasing the number of women leaders among students, faculty and staff, and reducing or eliminating sexual harassment and discrimination based on intersecting identities – such as race, class, gender and ability – Elba says she aspires to create a more inclusive and equitable climate in the workplace and on university campuses.